-To enable this kind of ADC addressing, the DMA Buffer Build Mode bit (ADDMABM) in the ADCx Control 1 register (ADxCON1) must be cleared.
+To enable this kind of ADC addressing, the DMA Buffer Build Mode (ADDMABM) bit in the ADCx Control 1 (ADxCON1) register must be cleared.
 If this bit is set, the ADC generates addresses in the order of conversion (same as DMA Register Indirect Addressing with Post-Increment mode).

-As mentioned earlier, the user must pay special attention to the number of Least Significant bits that are reserved for the peripheral when the DMA Start Address registers (DMAxSTA and DMAxSTB) are initialized by the user application.
-For the ADC, the number of bits depends on the size and number of the ADC buffers.
+As mentioned earlier, you must pay special attention to the number of Least Significant bits that are reserved for the peripheral when the DPSRAM Start Address Offset registers (DMAxSTA and DMAxSTB) are initialized by the user application.
+For the ADC, the number of bits will depend on the size and number of the ADC buffers.

-The number of ADC buffers is initialized with the Increment Rate for DMA Addresses bits (SMPI<4:0>) in the ADCx Control 2 register (ADxCON2).
-The size of each ADC buffer is initialized with the Number of DMA Buffer Locations per Analog Input bits (DMABL<2:0>) in the ADCx Control 4 register (ADCxCON4).
-For example, if SMPI<4:0> bits are initialized to 3 and DMABL<2:0> bits are initialized to 3, there will be four ADC buffers (SMPI<4:0> + 1), each with eight words (2 $^{DMABL<2:0>}$), for a total of 32 words (64 bytes).
-This means that the address that is written into the DMAxSTA and DMAXSTB must have 6 (2^{6 bits} = 64 bytes) Least Significant bits set to zero.
+The number of ADC buffers is initialized with Increment Rate for DMA Addresses bits SMPI<3:0> in the ADCx Control 2 (ADxCON2) register.
+The size of each ADC buffer is initialized with Number of DMA Buffer Locations per Analog Input bits DMABL<2:0> in the ADCx Control 4 (ADCxCON4) register.
+For example, if SMPI<3:0> is initialized to 3 and DMABL<2:0> is initialized to 3, there will be four ADC buffers (SMPI<3:0> + 1), each with eight words ( $2^{DMABL<2:0>}$ ), for the total of 32 words (64 bytes).
+This means that the address offset that is written into the DMAxSTA and DMAxSTB must have 6 ( $2^{6 \text{ bits}}$ = 64 bytes) Least Significant bits set to zero.

-If the MPLAB C Compiler for dsPIC DSCs is used to initialize the DMAxSTA and DMAxSTB registers, proper data alignment must be specified via data attributes.
+If the MPLAB® C30 compiler is used to initialized the DMAxSTA and DMAxSTAB registers, proper data alignment must be specified via data attributes.
 For the above conditions, the code shown in Example 22-6 will properly initialize DMAxSTA and DMAxSTB registers.

-Example 22-6: DMA Buffer Alignment with MPLAB[®] C Compiler for dsPIC[®] DSCs
+Example 22-6: DMA buffer alignment with MPLAB® C30

-'''

-eds intBufferA[4][8] attribute((eds,aligned(64)));

-eds intBufferB[4][8] attribute((eds,aligned(64)));
+''' int BufferA[4][8] attribute((space(dma),aligned(64))); int BufferB[4][8] attribute((space(dma),aligned(64)));

-DMA0STAL = builtin_dmaoffset(BufferA);
+DMAOSTA = builtin_dmaoffset(BufferA);

-DMA0STAH = 0x0000;

-DMA0STBL = builtin_dmaoffset(BufferB);
+DMAOSTB = builtin_dmaoffset(BufferB);

-DMA0STBH = 0x0000;

 '''